TheRebellious/Project-X/README.md

 The subject is called Java but for some reason we must now program in python.
 Who cares, i got a buggy ass game

-Oh yeah this game will support multiplayer over TCP/IP or for normal people, you can stick your pc in a switch, connect other pc's and play together.
+Oh yeah this game will support multiplayer over TCP/IP in the future or for normal people, you can stick your pc in a switch, connect other pc's and play together.

 ### HOW TO INSTALL:
 1. check if you have python 3.9 installed